-We acknowledge support from: Grant TED2021-129791B-I00 funded by MCIN/AEI/10.13039/501100011033 and the "European Union NextGenerationEU/PRTR"; Grants PID2019-106290GB-C22 and PID2022-137505NB-C22 funded by MCIN/AEI/10.13039/501100011033; Generalitat de Catalunya grant number 2021SGR00856.
-M. B. acknowledges the ICREA Academia award, funded by the Generalitat de Catalunya.
-J. vd K. acknowledges support from the Ministry of Universities of Spain in the form of the FPU predoctoral contract.
+We acknowledge support from Grant No. TED2021-129791B-I00 funded by No. MCIN/AEI/10.13039/ European 501100011033 the Union and NextGenerationEU/PRTR Grants No. PID2019-106290GB-C22 and No. PID2022-137505NB-C22 funded by No. MCIN/AEI/10.13039/501100011033; Generalitat de Catalunya Grant No. 2021SGR00856.
+M.B. acknowledges the ICREA Academia award, funded by the Generalitat de Catalunya.
+J.v.d.K. acknowledges support from the Ministry of Universities of Spain in the form of the FPU predoctoral contract.

-Appendix A: C-score
+APPENDIX A: C SCORE

-The concordance or C-score is a measure that quantifies the concordance between two different orderings.
+The concordance or C score is a measure that quantifies the similarity of two different orderings.
 In our case, the first ordering is given by the set of vertices in a network, ordered by their original coordinates and the second by ordering the indices according to the inferred coordinates.
-First introduced in Ref.
-[52], the Cscore was adjusted to a system with periodic boundary conditions in Ref.
+Introduced in Ref.
+[52], the C score was adjusted to a system with periodic boundary conditions in Ref.
 [29], leading to the following definition:

-C-score =
+C score =

-$$\frac{2}{N(N-1)} \sum{n=1}^{N-1} \sum{m=n+1}^{N} \delta(n,m),$$
+$$\frac{2}{N(N-1)} \sum{i=1}^{N-1} \sum{j=i+1}^{N} \delta(i, j),$$

 (A1)

-where N is the total amount of nodes, n and m indicate two nodes and $\delta(n, m)$ is 1 if the shortest distance between n and m along the circle has the same direction (clockwise or counterclockwise) in both the original and inferred ordering, and 0 if the direction is different.
-Note that it is possible that Mercator returns an inverted ordering, which, for example, leads to an inverted diagonal in Fig. 2, as well as a C-score < 0.5.
+where N is the total amount of nodes, i and j indicate two nodes, and $\delta(i, j)$ is 1 if the shortest distance between i and j along the circle has the same direction (clockwise or counterclockwise) in both the original and inferred ordering, and 0 if the direction is different.
+Note that it is possible that

+Mercator returns an inverted ordering, which, for example, leads to an inverted diagonal in Fig. 2 as well as a C score <0.5.
 Of course, the orientation of the ring does not influence the quality of the embedding, as it is only the distance between points along the circle that matters.
-Therefore, we are actually interested in using max (C-score, 1 - (C-score)) as a measure, such that 1 implies perfect ordering and 0.5 means the inferred order is completely random.
+Therefore, we are actually interested in using max (C score, 1 - (C score)) as a measure, such that 1 implies perfect ordering and 0.5 means the inferred order is completely random.